GoogleChrome/chrome-extensions-samples/api-samples/override/blank_ntp/README.md

 # "chrome_url_overrides"

-This sample demonstrates using the ` "chrome_url_overrides"` manifest key to replace the user's default New Tab page with a new html file.
+This sample demonstrates the ` "chrome_url_overrides"` manifest key by replacing the user's default New Tab page with a new html file.

 ## Overview